top of page

 • Larger companies bullying smaller companies out of the market.

-• Over selling and buying of products that clients do not ultimately need, and will not ultimately be of benefit to them.
+• Overconsumption and buying of products that clients: do not ultimately need, or are not of a functional benefit, to them.

-• The general encouraging of excessive consumerism throughout all of society.
+• The general encouraging of excessive consumerism throughout all of society, and the ideas that more is always better.

-Our Policy - How it resolves the issues and achieves the aims.
+Our Ultimate Policy - How it resolves the issues and achieves the aims.

 Our policy is as follows: